r00li/CarCluster/README.md

  - 12V power supply (doesn't have to be too powerful.
 But 1A or more is probably what you want)
  - Car instrument cluster supported by this project
  - Some wires, pin headers and other stuff to wire everything together
- - An X9C102 (or two) digital potentiometer plus two 1k ohm resistors (for fuel level simulation - optional)
+ - An X9C102 (or two) digital potentiometer plus two 1k ohm resistors (for fuel level simulation on some clusters - optional)

 ### Supported instrument clusters
 Currently fully tested and supported are the following instrument clusters: